MariusCSaunders/Frankendama-Sharing/README.md

 To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

-This objective requies the following:
+This objective requires the following:

 <li>Functioning CRUD application created in Python</li>
 <li>Functioning front-end to website using Flask</li>